tsxoxo/portfolio-website/src/content/blog/implementing-utopia-design-system.md

 ### Main concepts

 I won't be going into depth.
-I think the above resources do a decent job of explaining Utopis's concept (please let me if You got stuck somewhere).
+I think the above resources do a decent job of explaining Utopia's concept (please let me if You got stuck somewhere).
 But I can give You a little refresher.
 I assume You've got a sense of the main idea.

 #### In a nutshell